xvik/dropwizard-guicey/src/doc/docs/concepts.md

 In dropwizard bundles are helpful not just for extracting re-usable extensions, but for separation of application logic.

-In guicey, you don't need write registration code and, with auto scan enabled, don't need to configure much at all.
-So usually, there is no necessity to use guicey bundles inside project at all.
+In guicey, you don't need to write registration code and, with auto scan enabled, don't need to configure much at all.
 This makes guicy bundles mostly usable for 3rd party integrations (or core modules extraction for large projects), where you can't (and should not) rely on class path scan and must declare all installers and extensions manually.

 Guicey itself comes with multiple bundles: